-We are an ethical fintech on a mission to provide everyone with equal and fair opportunities to save, invest and ultimately own a home without interest and debt.
-We initially started with the aim of finding a fair and ethical solution to home buying in the UK, and rapidly became a provider of both finance and savings solutions.
-As winners of 'Technology Innovator' and 'World Islamic Fintech' awards, we are fast becoming a disruptive player in the market.
-Our goal is to help create an ethical and fair world by providing financial products and services that benefit everyone, whilst eradicating debt.
+Pfida is an ethical fintech on a mission to provide everyone with equal and fair opportunities to save, invest and ultimately own a home without interest and debt.
+We initially started with the aim of creating a better solution for home buying in the UK, and rapidly became a provider of both finance and investment savings products.
+As winners of 'Technology Innovator' and 'World Islamic Fintech' awards, we have fast become a disruptive player in the market.
+Our goal is to create an ethical and fair world by providing financial products and services that benefit everyone, whilst eradicating debt.

-In 2019, we successfully launched our first home finance product as an initial pilot, having already completed our operational set-up, built our tech, and concluded discussions with the UK financial regulatory body.
-Since then, we have been working carefully to gain new customers, expand our infrastructure, grow our team, and launch our Grow Your Savings ("GYS") investment savings products.
-Both the home finance and GYS products are operated within the separate Primary HPP plc company (the "plc company", now called Pfida Finance plc).
-This separate company has been established within the operating structure to provide segregation, to ensure that assets are fully safeguarded on behalf of our customers.
+In 2019, we successfully launched our first home finance product as an initial pilot, having already completed our operational set-up, built our tech, and concluded discussions with the UK financial regulator.
+Since then, we have continued to grow and develop, gaining new customers, expanding our infrastructure, building our team, and launching our Grow Your Savings ("GYS") and other investment savings products.
+Both the home finance and investment savings products are operated within the separate Pfida Finance plc company ("PLC")1.
+This separate company has been established within the operating structure to provide segregation, and safeguard assets on behalf of our customers.